apache/sedona/docs/download/install-python.md

 pip install apache-sedona
 ```

-* Since version 1.1.0 pyspark is an optional dependency since spark comes pre-installed on many spark platforms.
+* Since Sedona v1.1.0, pyspark is an optional dependency of Sedona Python because spark comes pre-installed on many spark platforms.
 To install pyspark along with Sedona Python in one go, use the `spark` extra:

 ```bash
 pip install apache-sedona[spark]